o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-metrics/using.md

 ---
-title: Using the CDK Application
+title: Using the Deployed Resources
-description: Learn how to use the sample CDK application provided by the AWS Metrics Gem in your Open 3D Engine (O3DE) project.
+description: Learn how to use the AWS Metrics Gem resources you deployed for your Open 3D Engine (O3DE) project.
 toc: true
 weight: 200
 ---